-The first answer would be: why do you need a dosimeter if you don't go into radiation areas?
-If you don't use your dosimeter for more than one month please return it to the Dosimetry Service.
+The first answer would be: why do you need a dosimeter if you don't go in radiation areas ?
+If you don't use your dosimeter for more than one month, please return it to the service.

-The technical explanation is that the dose that you read on the reader is the background compensated by 2.33 µSv/day since the attribution of your dosimeter.
-If you don't go into radiation areas you should read 0 mSv all the time, however your dosimeter is continuously registering a natural dose.
-This 2.33 µSv is a fixed mean value estimated for all CERN locations.
-But in reality the natural background is not the same everywhere within CERN's larger boundaries and it fluctuates from one place to another.
-Should the natural background be a little higher at your location, the value read is the part of the background that has not been compensated by the automatic subtraction of 2.33 µSv/day.
-The value increases because the read doses have been accumulated since the attribution of your dosimeter.
+The technical explanation is that the dose that you read on the reader is background compensated by 2.33 µSv/day since the attribution of your dosimeter.
+If you don't go in radiation areas you should then read 0 mSv all the time, however your dosimeter is continuously registering a natural dose.
+This 2.33 µSv is a fix mean value estimated for all CERN locations.
+But in reality the natural background is not the same everywhere within CERN large boundaries and it fluctuates from on place to another.
+Should the natural background be a little higher at you location, the value read is the part of the background that has not been compensated by the automatic subtraction of 2.33 µSv/day.
+The value increases because the read doses are accumulating since the attribution of your dosimeter.

-Should you read a value that unexpectedly increased by more than 0.2 mSv in one month, please contact the Dosimetry Service.
+Should you read a value that unexpectedly increased of more than 0.2 mSv in one month, please contact the Dosimetry Service.